PythonAstroimagingSuite/hfdfocus/docs/source/working_with_vcurves.rst

       --hfdcutoff HFDCUTOFF
-                            Ignore points with HFD less than this value --bgthres BGTHRES     Threshold multiplier for star detection
+                            Ignore points with HFD less than this value --bgthres BGTHRES     Threshold multiplier for star detection --movedelay MOVEDELAY
+                            Delay in seconds between moves
+      --backlash BACKLASH   Number of steps of backlash for overshoot method

 When run it will create a directory with a named based on the current data and time and fill it with the images captured at each focus position.
 It will also create